codenewbie-realpython/HQ/README.md

 ##Basic Study Plan##
 Meet Tuesdays 20:00-22:00 EDT

 <= 30 min:	demo of previous week's material/code snippets

 <= 10 min:	questions

 <= 5 min:	discussion of project of the day

 remaining:	work!

 <= 5 min:	review/feedback

 ##Rules (tl;dr don't be a jerk)##
 ###For the complete CodeNewbie code of conduct, head [here](http://www.codenewbie.org/blogs/our-code-of-conduct)

-The simple version: <\n>
+The simple version:

  	1. Be nice
  	2. Be honest
  	3. Be supportive